VirtoCommerce/vc-docs/platform/user-guide/docs/generic-export/overview.md

 ## Key features

-The diagram below illustrates the interconnections among various key entities within the Generic Export module:
+The diagram below illustrates the functionality of the **Generic Export** module:

 ![GE key entities](media/key-entities.png)